Industrial overcapacity can enable seasonal flexibility in electricity use: Introduction

+The reduced aluminum production costs, along with the electricity system cost savings shown previously, demonstrate that the seasonal flexibility strategy creates a win-win scenario for both the grid and aluminum producers, altering the economic viability of maintaining excess capacity.
+It is worth noting that our current model only captures savings from electricity procurement.
+As electricity market designs evolve to value system adequacy, industrial facilities operating seasonally will likely capture additional value through capacity markets.
+Consequently, the actual financial returns for aluminum smelters are expected to be even more optimistic than our current projections.
+The detailed cost composition underlying these figures is provided in Supplementary Note 3.4.

-As Figure \ref{fig_operation_employment} illustrates, the aluminum smelting industry, with overcapacity, and the power sector have complementary workforce patterns, with coal and gas power plants needing more workers in the winter, and the aluminum smelting industry needing more workers in the summer.
-Because China’s largest aluminum companies have historically operated their own captive power plants, there exists a possible scenario in which China’s aluminum companies move workers between aluminum smelters and power plants from season to season~\citep{tan_different_2025}.
-This workforce management paradigm could reduce total seasonal employment fluctuation across the two sectors by 62\%, while maintaining a larger capacity also increases average employment by 18,000 workers compared to the no-overcapacity scenario.
-While implementing inter-industry labor mobility depends on factors such as worker training and flexible employment relations, this coupling could potentially mitigate social disruption from job losses that may result from both energy system transitions and industrial restructuring, highlighting the potential societal value of overcapacity-enabled flexibility.
+As Figure \ref{fig_operation_employment} illustrates, the seasonally-operating aluminum smelting industry and the power sector have complementary workforce demand patterns, with coal and gas power plants needing more workers in the winter, and the aluminum smelting industry needing more workers in spring, summer, and fall.
+Because China's largest aluminum companies have historically operated their own captive power plants (see Supplementary Note 3.8), there exists a possible scenario in which a subset of China's aluminum companies move workers between aluminum smelters and power plants from season to season~\citep{tan_different_2025}.
+This workforce management paradigm could reduce total seasonal employment fluctuation (calculated as the standard deviation of monthly employment throughout the year) across the two sectors by 25\%.
+Maintaining a larger capacity also increases overall employment compared to the no-overcapacity scenario.
+While implementing inter-industry labor mobility depends on factors such as worker training and flexible employment relations, this coupling could potentially mitigate social disruption from job losses that may result from both energy system transitions and industrial restructuring, highlighting the potential societal value of overcapacity-enabled seasonal flexibility.